bpucker/FlavonoidFriday/README.md

 An automatic flavonoid annotation workflow ([Pucker et al., 2020](https://www.mdpi.com/2223-7747/9/9/1103/htm)), is now available as an online service: [KIPEs3 online](http://pbb.bot.nat.tu-bs.de/KIPEs/).
 Users can submit a FASTA file with peptide sequences of their species of interest without having to install the tool locally.

+### (62) Independent evolution of prenyltransferases ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday">TWEET</a>:_** Discovery of prenyltransferases in Morus alba and Cudrania tricuspidata suggested independent evolution of this enzymatic function in different plant lineages #FlavonoidFriday (details: )

+[Wang et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4276850/) identified flavonoid prenyltransferases (FPTs) outside the Leguminosae. _Morus alba_ and _Cudrania tricuspidata_ harbour isoliquiritigenin 3'-dimethylallyltransferases (IDTs).
+Both sequences show low similarity to FPTs of the legumes and form a distant clade in a phylogentic tree.
+This suggest an independent evolution.
+The IDTs acted upon chalcones, isoflavones, and flavones.

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]FlavonoidFriday)